Modeling Concurrent Multi-Agent Systems: The Complexity of Verification

 In this section, we demonstrate the matching PSPACE-hard lower bound for the restricted family of \emph{turn-based} systems (see~\ref{reachabilitygamesection} for more details).
 This is a quintessential model gap argument, as in turn-based systems, only one agent chooses an action at a given state, and therefore, the transition function never needs to represent the exponential joint action space of multiple agents choosing actions simultaneously.

 We discuss explicitly why such an argument is used in the verification discussion section, Section~\ref{verificationdiscussion}.
 Essentially, this is a feature, not a bug, as the problem of establishing a lower bound with the explicit model given has been a recurring issue in the literature for some time (see~\cite{RV22,RBV23} for some discussion).
 In this paper, we argue for the use of the circuit-based model, and the lack of a ``proper" reduction only bolsters this argument, as we explain after.
 The problem we reduce from is: \begin{problem*} Given a deterministic Turing Machine $M$ and a natural number $n \in \mathbb{N}$ written in unary, does $M$ accept the empty tape using at most $n$ cells? \end{problem*}

-And as before, the full details of the reduction, which reduces the acceptance of $M$ to the existence of an $\Omega$-NE in an explicit multi-agent system $\mathbb{G}$, can be found in Section~\ref{explicitlowerboundverificationappendix} in the Appendix.
+And as before, the full details of the reduction, which reduces the acceptance of $M$ to the existence of an $\Omega$-NE in an explicit multi-agent system $\mathbb{G}$, can be found in Section~\ref{explicitlowerboundverificationappendix}.

-\begin{lemma} The machine $M$ accepts the empty tape in at most $n$ iff the strategy profile $\pi$ is an $\Omega$-NE in $\mathbb{G}$. \end{lemma}
+\begin{lem} The machine $M$ accepts the empty tape in at most $n$ iff the strategy profile $\pi$ is an $\Omega$-NE in $\mathbb{G}$. \end{lem}

 As mentioned before, the reduction detailed in Section~\ref{explicitlowerboundverificationappendix} only holds for a \emph{turn-based} system $\mathbb{G}$.